sal55/langs/list.md

 * Function definitions can be nested (but no access to auto-vars in outer scopes)

-* There is a **tabledata** feature for parallel sets of enums of arrays
+* There is a **tabledata** feature for parallel sets of enums and arrays

 * There is still a textual 'include' feature, but this is rarely used

 * There is a **strinclude** feature to import any text file as a string constant

-* Special types intm, wordm, intp and wordp exist for machine word and pointer sizes
+* Special types intm and wordm for machine word and pointer sizes

 * **stop** statement used to terminate a program: stop or stop 123

-* 'typeof' can be used to extract the type of an expression, **typeof**(x) a,b,c
+* Inline assembly is always available with a simple interface

-* Inline assembly is always available with a simple interface \[not with C target\]
+* Foreign functions from Windows and C external libraries can be declared within special import blocks **importdll** ... **end**.

-* Foreign functions from Windows and C external libraries are can be declared within special import blocks **importdll** ... **end**.
+* Bit indexing on ints, eg. A.\[i\] to get the i'th bit.
+Also A.odd, A.even

-* Bit and bitfield indexing on ints, eg. A.\[i\] to get the i'th bit.
+* Bitfield indexing on ints, eg. A.\[0..7\].
+Also A.lsb etc

 * Fast whole-project compiler (M compiler builds itself from sources to .exe in 0.25 seconds.)

-* Compile a project by just submitting the main module
+* Compile a project by just submitting the main module - no make files needed

 * Optional C target, will automatically convert whole project to single, self-contained C source file.
+(Feature dropped)

 * Module imports can be circular or mutual

 * Multiple return values from functions: a,b,c := f() \[experimental, limited to three scalar types\]

-* Multiple assignment: a,b,c := d,e,f
+* Multiple assignment: (a,b,c) := (d,e,f)

-* Accessible function data (tables of names and addresses of all functions in project)
+* Accessible function data (tables of names and addresses of all functions in project can be scanned by applications)

 * Dynamically typed companion language is available using *the same syntax*.